 We’ve stayed at a number of hotels near the Reykjavik city centre which we are happy to recommend:

 If you’d prefer to stay near the airport, we’ve also stayed at the Northern Light Inn.
-This is conveniently located right next to the Blue Lagoon and is about a 17 minute drive from the airport (note the volcanic activity caveat above).
+This is conveniently located right next to the Blue Lagoon and is about a 17 minute drive from the airport (note the volcanic activity caveat in the lagoon section below).

 Travellers on more of a budget will like Start Hostel near Keflavik, which offers both private rooms and dorms, breakfast from 03:30 (handy for early flights), free parking, and a shared kitchen.